 - people with metabolic disorders such as diabetes, anemia, or kidney disease

 Contact your doctor right away if your symptoms do not improve, or if they become severe.
-See a doctor if you have signs of pneumonia, such as:
+See a doctor if you have signs of pneumonia, including:

 - trouble breathing